gbmhunter/blog/content/electronics/circuit-design/antenna-design/index.md

 You have to consider the placement of other components surrounding the PCB antenna.
 The following diagram shows the minimum recommended clearances between a PCB antenna and other components.

-{{< img src="typical-minimum-component-clearances-from-pcb-antenna.png" width="812px" caption="The minimum recommended clearances between a PCB antenna and other components.
-Image from http://www.antenova-m2m.com/resources/literature.">}}
+{{% figure src="typical-minimum-component-clearances-from-pcb-antenna.png" width="812px" caption="The minimum recommended clearances between a PCB antenna and other components.
+Image from http://www.antenova-m2m.com/resources/literature."%}}

 ## Shorting Antennas